Telemark Museum: Henrik Ibsen Museum

-Henrik Ibsen Museum is on the site of the Venstøp farm in Gjerpen, 5 km from the center of Skien.
+Henrik Ibsen Museum is on the site of the Venstøp farm in Skien Municipality, 5 km from the center of Skien.
 In 1835 the Ibsen family moved out to Venstøp and stayed there for 7 years.
 This is where playwright Henrik Ibsen lived starting when he was 7 until he was 15 years old.
 The museum mainly focuses on the themes of childhood, adolescence and schooling, and shows how much this period of life actually meant to Ibsen's life and later work.
 The director of the Henrik Ibsen Museum is Jørgen Haave.

 Berg-Kragerø Museum

 Telemark Museum also includes Berg-Kragerø Museum, the city museum in Kragerø.
 Berg-Kragerø Museum was founded in 1928, and received considerable collections.
 These were stored around town until Henriette Homan (1866–1943) by testament bestowed her farm Berg to the museum.
 The farm is situated approximately 4 km from the center of Kragerø and has a main building from 1803, surrounded by parks, forests and beach areas, besides residential leaseholder and operations building.
 The bequest also included contents dating from 1650.
 The museum was opened to the public during 1955.
 The new museum building was completed in 1979.
 The museum also owns the childhood home of artist, Theodor Kittelsen.